 A. Communication is the key to optimize performance, align talented individuals and provide data-driven strategies to succeed.
 RevOps must communicate daily or weekly with the revenue teams to understand their needs and their pain points.
 At this point, a RevOps manager will become the catalyst to your success.

 Also, you must make sure you're using the right technology and build an optimized CRM platform to capture all the data, analyze it and move tasks forward from one department to the other.
-Each delegated stakeholder must manage the customer journey milestones or the 360 customer overview to build in the CRM.
+Each delegated stakeholder must manage the customer journey milestones in the 360 customer overview to build in the CRM.

 To do that, RevOps needs to address this communication and ensure every department communicates effectively and provides the necessary data to succeed.
 Because each department’s success is a company success, right?